-Northland DHB were able to save hundreds of thousands in annual energy costs and maintenance costs along with significant reductions in carbon emissions through the replacement of diesel boilers with unique MAGNUS heat pump water heater technology.
+Northland DHB were able to save hundreds of thousands in annual energy costs and maintenance costs along with significant reductions in carbon emissions through the replacement of diesel boilers with unique Aquanex heat pump water heater technology.

 Kaitaia, Dargaville and Bay of Islands Hospitals were heated with centralised diesel fuelled boilers.
 Temperzone was approached by Airzone to apply newly developed heat-pump technology to replace the boilers which have high operating and maintenance costs.
 The hospital heating systems were set up in a primary / secondary loop configuration, with both space and domestic hot water being supplied to various parts of the building.